How to Draw a Circle in Qbasic

 Yous should see a little red circle in about the center of the screen, with a much bigger light blue circle effectually it.

 Pretty elementary, then let'due south move on.
-Now for
+Now for Paint

 Paint can sometimes be tricky to get it to practise what you desire.
 What paint does is starts from where you tell it, and paints within something.
 But, y'all have to tell it what color to stop painting at.
 So, you give information technology a color, and a border color (the color where it should stop painting).
 This way you lot can paint solid inside of figures, like circles you lot only learned about.
 Or, inside hollow boxes, if y'all don't desire the inside to be the aforementioned color every bit the border.
 Take a look at this: